-As an example, while SAP S/4HANA On-premise is meant for large enterprises, SAP Business One and SAP S/4HANA Cloud are meant for mid-sized companies and subsidiaries of large, multi-national companies.
+As an example, while SAP S/4HANA On-premise is meant for large enterprises, SAP Business One and SAP S/4HANA Cloud, public edition are meant for mid-sized companies and subsidiaries of large, multi-national companies.
 In order to further enhance their 2-tier capabilities, these systems interact seamlessly via SAP’s own middleware solutions.
 These solutions are the bedrock of the 2-tier strategy.

 According to Mr. Justin Ho, Head of Strategic Initiatives and Transformation for Channel Sales Management ERP, SAP envisions two-tier ERP strategies as ideal when executed via a template-based approach.
 For companies with smaller subsidiaries running on the same solution, this gives three important benefits.

 - First, with a template-based approach, rollouts are a lot easier and faster meaning several subsidiaries can be implemented one after the other.

 - Secondly, given that the solutions are largely similar and on a simpler licensing model compared to the SAP S/4HANA Cloud and SAP ECC stacks, there is a lot of cost savings.

 - Finally, complexity-wise, in certain areas where the subsidiaries are smaller, with a fewer complex operations, this allows for an easy-to-use solution that can also meet the requirements and sophistication of users in other areas with more complex operations.